shaunlebron/blinky/README.md

 <img src="readme-img/blinky-rocket.png" align="right" width="220px"/>

-__Breaking the 180º Field of View limit__ in the game Quake using projections from cartography and panoramic photography.
+Proof of concept to __break the 180º Field of View limit__ in games.
+Modifies Quake to use projections from cartography and panoramic photography.

 [>> Watch a demo video](http://youtu.be/jQOJ3yCK8pI)